The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 You must also:

-For a complete schedule of our fees, view our fee chart.
+For a complete list, see our schedule of fees.

 To obtain a Class A, B, or C license to drive a full-sized school bus, you must complete the following steps:

 2. Go to any RMV service center office (up to two hours before closing time and take a CDL general knowledge test, as well as written tests for the Passenger (P) Endorsement and School Bus (S) Endorsement.

 If you pass these exams, you will get a CLP with the "P" and "S" endorsements.
 This permit will be valid for two years.

 3. Visit the bus company you will work for and arrange with them to receive 60 hours of pre-service training (32 hours behind the wheel and 28 hours classroom) from a certified school bus instructor.